IDC Names Securiti a Worldwide Leader in Data Privacy

 In May 2021, the Government of Ontario published its report on Consultation: Ontario’s Trustworthy Artificial Intelligence (AI) Framework.
 The report provided an overview of the potential actions the government could take to ensure the responsible and safe use of AI and the feedback from the consumers on those actions.

-In April 2023, the Government of Canada issued a report on the Responsible use of artificial intelligence (AI), which describes how the government makes sure that the use of AI by its department and agencies is responsible and accountable.
+In April 2023, the Government of Canada issued a report on the Responsible use of artificial intelligence (AI), which describes how the government makes sure that the use of AI by its departments and agencies is responsible and accountable.
 Among other things, the document outlines the following actions that need to be taken and monitored so governments may use AI responsibly:

 One practical effect of this approach can be seen in the launch of the Directive on Automated Decision Making - which is a policy directive by the Federal Government of Canada on how to responsibly incorporate AI decision-making within the public sphere.